Rombutan/Rombutan/README.md

-Mainly an FRC student, mostly do electrical and fabrication, I can do some cad and software too.
+Mainly an FSAE-EV student, used to be an FRC kid... mostly do electrical, I can do some cad/software/fab too.
 I like my projects, but I don't like documenting them.
 Also do some embedded software for neusleep.

 email @ lucaguyyounes@gmail.com